History of Bassett Healthcare Network

 Bassett Healthcare Network Today

-On July 13, 2020, Bassett Healthcare Network welcomed its newest president and CEO, Tommy Ibrahim, MD, MHA.
-Dr. Ibrahim is the fifth physician to assume leadership of the health system since its founding nearly 100 years ago.
-Dr. Ibrahim succeeds Dr. Streck – who returned to lead the organization on an interim basis in 2018 while the network board of directors conducted a search to find a new CEO to help advance the health system’s missions.
+On July 13, 2020, Tommy Ibrahim, MD, MHA, was named President and CEO of Bassett Healthcare Network, and served until his departure on December 31, 2023.
+Ibrahim succeeded Dr. Streck – who had returned to lead the organization on an interim basis in 2018 while the network’s Board of Directors conducted a nationwide search to find a new CEO to advance the health system’s mission.